 Your Website and Marketing

-Once you have your business registered, you’ll want to register a domain name and get to work finding a trusted website builder, designer, and copywriter to help you build the face of your business.
+Once you have your business registered, you’ll want to register a domain name.
+Then, get to work finding a trusted website builder, designer, and copywriter to help you build the face of your business.

 There are plenty of people out there who do this well but bear in mind it will be worth finding a reputable company and paying a little more at the outset to avoid problems down the line.